 , snaps her jaw and growls

 or barks threateningly.
 The hairs along her back stand on edge.
 If you are near a dog showing these signs it is very important to get away carefully.
 Do not run.
 Do not make eye contact with the dog.
 Do not show fear.
 Slowly back away to safety.
 If your own dog becomes aggressive, seek the assistance of a professional dog trainer to learn the proper way to correct the behavior.
-Dogs with aggressive behavior should never be used for breeding.
+Note: dogs with aggressive behavior should never be used for breeding.